How to Make Espagnole Sauce

 - 1 1/2 to 2 qt. roasted veal stock

-Roast mirepoix (explained above) over medium heat in the bottom of a heavy bottom sauce pot with butter until mirepoix turns a nice golden brown.
+Roast the mirepoix (onions, celery, carrots) over medium heat in the bottom of a heavy bottom sauce pot with butter, stirring often.
+Cook until the mirepoix turns a nice golden brown color.

-Add tomato puree and continue to roast for 2-3 minutes.
+Add the tomato puree and continue to roast for 2-3 minutes.

-In another pan, heat up the veal cooking stock and the sachet (explained above).
+In another pan, heat up the beef stock.

-Bring to a simmer and let sit for about 2 hours, letting the sauce reduce to about 1 quart.
+Bring to a simmer on low for about 2 hours, letting the sauce reduce to about 1 quart.
 If you need to, you can add more cooking stock.

 Season it with some salt and pepper.
-Strain the sauce a couple times to let it get a smoother texture.
+Strain the sauce so it has a smooth texture.

-- An Espagnole sauce is known for being the thickest and beefier sauce of the mother sauces.
+- An Espagnole sauce is known for being the thickest and beefiest sauce of the mother sauces.

 - Espagnole word pronunciation: ehs/pah/nyohl

 - “Espagnole” is french for “Spanish.”
-Supposedly this sauce was insired by some Spanish cooks that cooked for French royalty.
+Supposedly this sauce was inspired by some Spanish cooks that cooked for French royalty.